Emotions and Policy Views

 The How and Why of Household Reactions to Income Shocks

-Zero-Sum Thinking and the Roots of U.S. Political Divides
+Zero-Sum Thinking and the Roots of U.S. Political Differences

 We investigate the origins and implications of zero-sum thinking — the belief that gains for one individual or group tend to come at the cost of others.
 Using a new survey of a representative sample of 20,400 US residents, we measure zero-sum thinking, political preferences, policy views, and a rich array of ancestral information spanning four generations.